<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[General]]></category>

-<guid isPermaLink="false">https://pupsandfriendsshop.com/is-petey-a-boy-or-girl/</guid>
+<guid isPermaLink="false">https://pupsandfriendsshop.com/does-freezing-alcohol-make-it-less-potent/</guid>

-<p>The post <a href="https://pupsandfriendsshop.com/is-petey-a-boy-or-girl/">Is Petey a boy or girl?</a> appeared first on <a href="https://pupsandfriendsshop.com">Pups and Friends | Premium Accessories for Your Best Friend</a>.</p>
+<p>The post <a href="https://pupsandfriendsshop.com/does-freezing-alcohol-make-it-less-potent/">Does freezing alcohol make it less potent?</a> appeared first on <a href="https://pupsandfriendsshop.com">Pups and Friends | Premium Accessories for Your Best Friend</a>.</p>

 ]]></description>